Nishit956/Chat-App/README.md

-# 💬 QuickChat - Real-Time MERN Chat Application
+# 💬 ChitChat - Real-Time MERN Chat Application

-QuickChat is a real-time chat application built using the **MERN Stack** (MongoDB, Express.js, React, Node.js) with **Socket.IO** for real-time communication.
+ChitChat is a real-time chat application built using the **MERN Stack** (MongoDB, Express.js, React, Node.js) with **Socket.IO** for real-time communication.
 It features user authentication, profile management, and private one-to-one messaging.

 ---